-Adding a Profile picture to your WordPress profile is quite easy, all you need to do is to setup your Gravatar Account which is absolutely free.
-In this guide we’ll share the Gravatar WordPress setup process.
+Adding a Profile picture to your WordPress profile is quite easy, all you need to do is setup your Gravatar Account which is absolutely free.
+In this guide, we’ll share the Gravatar WordPress setup process.

 An avatar is an icon or image that represents you in the virtual world.
 In fact, they allow you to identify yourself amongst the millions of people engaging on various websites and forums.
 Okay, so you have heard of avatars before.
 But have you ever heard of a Gravatar?
 Maybe not.
 That’s why today we will look at exactly what a Gravatar is and how to set one up on your WordPress website.

 Gravatar isn’t just an avatar system for WordPress.
 It’s also used on many other platforms, such as GitHub, Disqus (another commenting system), Hootsuite, Techdirt, Mesmira, and many others.
 Having your personal image when you post a comment on someone’s blog, will make people remember you when they see your profiles on social media or see you on other blogs.
 Images are easier to remember.
 So this will make it easier for your audience to remember you.

 For those of us who read, follow, and comment on several different blogs across a variety of platforms, being able to just upload an image one time for all of them really is a huge convenience.
 If you want to change your avatar photo, you can do it in a single place, and it will instantly change on all the sites where you post comments.